Vinculin: Mechanism and function

 Cell spreading and movement occur through the process of binding of cell surface integrin receptors to extracellular matrix adhesion molecules.
 Vinculin is associated with focal adhesion and adherens junctions, resulting in significant protein dynamics.
 These are complexes that nucleate actin filaments and crosslinkers between the external medium, plasma membrane, and actin cytoskeleton.
 The complex at the focal adhesions consists of several proteins such as vinculin, α-actinin, paxillin, and talin, at the intracellular face of the plasma membrane.

 In more specific terms, the amino-terminus of vinculin binds to talin, which, in turn, binds to β-integrins, and the carboxy-terminus binds to actin, phospholipids, and paxillin-forming homodimers.
 The binding of vinculin to talin and actin is regulated by polyphosphoinositides and inhibited by acidic phospholipids.
 The complex then serves to anchor actin filaments to the membrane and thus, helps to reinforce force on talin within the focal adhesions.

 The loss of vinculin impacts a variety of cell functions; it disrupts the formation of the complex, and prevents cell adhesion and spreading.
 The absence of the protein demonstrates a decrease in spreading of cells, accompanied by reduced stress fiber formation, formation of fewer focal adhesions, and inhibition of lamellipodia extension.
 It was discovered that cells that are deficient in vinculin have growth cones that advance more slowly, as well as filopodia and lamellipodia that were less stable than the wild-type.
 Based on research, it has been postulated that the lack of vinculin may decrease cell adhesion by inhibiting focal adhesion assembly and preventing actin polymerization.
 On the other hand, overexpression of vinculin may restore adhesion and spreading by promoting recruitment of cytoskeletal proteins to the focal adhesion complex at the site of integrin binding.
 Vinculin's ability to interact with integrins to the cytoskeleton at the focal adhesion appears to be critical for control of cytoskeletal mechanics, cell spreading, and lamellipodia formation.
 Thus, vinculin appears to play a key role in shape control based on its ability to modulate focal adhesion structure and function.

 Activation

 Vinculin is present in equilibrium between an active and inactive state.
 The active state is triggered upon binding to its designated partner.
 These changes occur when vinculin interacts with focal adhesion points to which it is binding to.
 When vinculin resides in its inactive form, the protein is kept designated to the cytoplasm unlike the focal adhesion points bound from the active state.
 The molecule talin is thought to be the major initiator of vinculin activation due to its presence in focal complexes.
-The combinatorial model of vinculin states that either α-actinin or talin can activate vinculin either alone or with the assistance of PIP2 or actin.
+The combinatorial model of vinculin states that either α-actinin or talin can activate vinculin either alone or with the assistance of PIP_{2} or actin.
 This activation takes place by separation of the head-tail connection within inactive vinculin.